 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been around for much longer (launched in April 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the X-A5 emerges as the winner of the contest (14 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-A5 is the clear winner of the match-up (16 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-A5 and the Pentax 645Z place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the X-A5 or the 645Z perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.